chatPerche123/Java-Glossary/README.md

 <strong>JSP (Java Server Page):</strong> The JSP in conjonction with the Servlet which play a controller role while itself update the View by generating the HTML page dynamically<br/>
 <strong>Maven:</strong> Give the possibility to automate some tasks (compilation, unit test and app deployment), handle dependency regarding librairies, generating documentation ....<br/>
 <strong>Container:</strong> A virtual environment in whome, for example an application can be executed (ie Docker).
 Each containers can have a specific role.<br/>
+<strong>Thread:</strong> <br/> An execution unit from a program that work in an autonomous manner in parallel to another thread and are part of a limited pool.
+There are parents and children threads.